aprogramme/c-with-classes/Operaror overloading in c++.md

 - There are only one collor object in urinary operator.

-# Overloading of Increment operator
+# Overloading of Increment operator:

 1. Preincrement operator(++a)
 2. Postincrement operator(a++)